The information in this article applies to:

 Use the Break Line edit tool as needed to add edges to the ceiling plane.

 - Select 3D> Create Perspective View> Full Camera and click and drag out a view in the room to see your trey ceiling in 3D.

 What is the difference between a coffered ceiling and a trey or tray ceiling?

 A trey ceiling (sometimes referred to as a tray ceiling) is a raised area in the middle of a room that takes advantage of the attic space above the room.
 It can be as simple as a vault that follows the roofline to a flat raised area or something more elegant that takes advantage of moldings to decorate the edges of the raised area.

-A coffered ceiling is more like the ray traced picture at the beginning of this article.
+A coffered ceiling is more like the ray traced picture below.
 The coffered ceiling divides the raised area with beams and moldings.
 Sometimes this area is part of a trey, and sometimes it is simply the support mechanism for the floor above.